Railways Completes Ten Rehabilitation Projects In Two Years - UrduPoint

 The Annual deficit lowered from Rs 36.00 billion to Rs 32 billion.

-He said the revenue target has been increased from Rs 53 billions to Rs 58 billion for the current year.
+He said the revenue target had been increased from Rs 53 billions to Rs 58 billion for the current year.

 Up-till December 31, last year Rs 27,967.195 million has been earned against the budgetary target of Rs 27,499.